dlebauer/intro-python/README.md

 # Introduction to coding with Python

-- Students Aged 9-12
+These are class notes for a group of elememtary and middle school students who have learned fundamentals of programming and are comfortable with the Scratch block-based programming language.
+They learned using Google's CSFirst platform.

-- We are loosely following the textbook: [Python for Kids](https://www.amazon.com/Python-Kids-Playful-Introduction-Programming/dp/1593274076)
+We meet 1h/week, have minimal homework, and are starting by loosely following the textbook [Python for Kids](https://www.amazon.com/Python-Kids-Playful-Introduction-Programming/dp/1593274076).
+The primary goal is for the students to have fun.
+The curriculum will be guided by student interests.
-- Meet 1h/week

 ### Lesson 1: